Is our romance with the social media influencer over? Or are we simply shying away from accounts that don’t “feel“ real?

 The pursuit of fame for fame’s sake has been one of the Internet’s hallmarks, but in the era of “the influencer”, are we becoming tired of being sold to at every turn?

-“It is no longer about following the crowd and taking someone’s word as gospel, just because they have been labelled an influencer,” Maria says.
+“It is no longer about following the crowd and taking someone’s word as gospel, just because they have been labelled an influencer,” Mirjana says.

 “An authentic influencer doesn’t aim to tell people how to think, rather it is in their beingness of who they really are—on and off camera—that demonstrates an energy of authenticity that people naturally become attracted to.
 The audience can then determine their own truth.”